 Now based in Colorado, Rice was born in Morgantown, West Virginia in the coal-mining-heavy Appalachian Region.
-With the album’s lead track, “Ain’t Got a Dollar,” Rice holds a working-class mirror up to society – with a specific appendage aimed at a particular target. “[The song] gives the middle finger to the current administration,” he notes boldly.
+With the album’s lead track, “Ain’t Got a Dollar,” Rice holds a working-class mirror up to society.
 “Not having money to play the game is nothing new, regardless of who is in charge.
 I wanted that song to be first on the album and I wanted to put it out there to say if you’re offended there then you probably don’t need to listen to the rest.”

 Rice also channels his early inspiration in “Company Town,” a stinging indictment of Massey Energy, the coal extracting company at the center of the 2010 Upper Big Branch Mine disaster, in which 29 miners lost their lives.
 “I didn’t call him out by name; I refer to him as ‘Mr. Massey,’” Rice says of the former Massey CEO, “But I guess that’s kind of my take on ‘Mr. Peabody," the unnamed head of the Peabody Coal Company memorably referenced in the lyrics of the 1971 John Prine classic, “Paradise.”